-As of June 23, 2022, the date Polestar closed the Business Combination, we had approximately 95 shareholders of record of our Class A ADSs, one shareholder of record of record of our Class B ADSs and two shareholders of our Class C ADSs.
+As of June 23, 2022, we had approximately 95 shareholders of record of our Class A ADSs, one shareholder of record of record of our Class B ADSs and two shareholders of our Class C ADSs.
 The actual number of shareholders is greater than this number of record holders and includes shareholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.
 This number of holders of record also does not include shareholders whose shares may be held in trust or by other entities.